Bryaro/pp4/README.md

    - Balsamiq is a wireframing tool for creating low-fidelity mockups and prototypes of user interfaces.

 5. **Canva**:
    - Canva is a graphic design platform for creating various designs using customizable templates and drag-and-drop tools.
-In this project, Canva was used to create AI-based images and graphics for the website, enhancing its visual appeal.
+In this project, I used Canva pro, it was used to create the AI-based images for all the pages but also for the default profile image.

 6. **Cloudinary**:
    - Cloudinary is a cloud-based media management solution for uploading, storing, optimizing, and delivering images and videos for web and mobile applications.
 Used it to store users profile image.